By Kerry Hale

 1. Sizing and positioning in your bathroom

-The first thing to think about when buying a bath is where it will be positioned and how much space you have to work with, as this will determine the size of bath that you can buy.
-You’ll also need to think about where the taps will go: at one end or in the middle, in tap holes or mounted on the wall.
-Every bathroom is different, which is why our baths come in a variety of lengths and widths, with single-ended and double-ended options depending on your bathroom layout and your preferences.
+The first thing to think about when buying a bath is where it will be positioned and how much space you have.
+Every bathroom is different, which is why our baths come in a variety of lengths and widths.
+You can also choose between single-ended and double-ended options depending on your bathroom layout and your preferences.
+Check out our guide to choosing the right bath size if you need some help to pick the perfect bath for your space.

 2. Fixtures and fittings